(Emily Style served as Founding Co-Director from 1987-2016.)

 During the next 11 years I taught public high school in Madison, NJ.
 Scott McVay of the Geraldine R. Dodge Foundation was exploring the idea of holding a Poetry Festival, and invited English teachers to submit an essay.
 Mine began: “Imagine the CLASSROOM as a POETIC PLACE.”
 It created a place for me on the Teacher Advisory Board for the first (1986) Dodge Poetry Festival, a multi-cultural biennial event that continues to this day.
 My poem “Sarah’s Song” was born from multiple aspects of myself at that time.
 Now, as a grandparent, I still believe with Audre Lorde that “poetry is not a luxury” but is one of life’s basics.

 The Dodge Foundation also sponsored a year-long, monthly seminar conducted by Peggy McIntosh.
 After writing another essay, I was among the 25 teachers selected to participate.
-As a feminist, I found that Peggy’s theoretical work on “Interactive Phases of Curricular and Personal Re-vision” gave me language for the dissonance I felt with a feminist department head whose pedagogical practice was so at odds with my own.
+As a feminist, I found that Peggy’s theoretical work on “Interactive Phases of Curricular and Personal Re-vision: A Feminist Perspective” and “Interactive Phases of Curricular and Personal Re-vision with Regard to Race” gave me language for the dissonance I felt with a feminist department head whose pedagogical practice was so at odds with my own.
 To this day, working with Peggy encompasses and extends the balance of exegesis and application I first learned from listening to sermons twice a Sunday during my childhood.